Mailu/helm-charts/charts/mailu/README.md

 Make sure to also set `mariadb.primary.persistence.enabled` to `true` and configure it accordingly.

-See [Bitnami's MariaDB Helm Chart](https://artifacthub.io/packages/helm/bitnami/mariadb) for more configuration options (to be configured under the `mailu` key in your `values.yaml` file).
+See [Bitnami's MariaDB Helm chart](https://artifacthub.io/packages/helm/bitnami/mariadb) for more configuration options (to be configured under the `mailu` key in your `values.yaml` file).

 ### Embedded Postgresql

-This chart can deploy a Postgresql instance (using Bitnami's Helm Chart dependency) and configure it for Mailu to use it.
+This chart can deploy a Postgresql instance (using Bitnami's Helm chart dependency) and configure it for Mailu to use it.

 In order to do so, set `postgresql.enabled` to `true`.